Anne Brodsky

 Anne Ellen Brodsky (born June 11, 1965) is an American professor in psychology and Gender and Women's Studies at the University of Maryland, Baltimore County (UMBC).
-She is also the Director of the Gender and Women's Studies Program.
+She is also the Director of the Gender and Women's Studies Program, and the Chair of the Psychology Department.
 Also, she wrote the book, With All Our Strength: The Revolutionary Association of the Women of Afghanistan.